Guide: Software for Art Streaming

-There are plenty of “How to start streaming” tutorials online, but I wanted to make this guide to help artists who want to start streaming, or make the move over to Twitch but don’t know how, and of course to encourage it!
-The Creative section of Twitch is still a fairly new area, and could do with plenty more artists to share their skill and communities, and help remove the stigma that Twitch is just a site for gamers.
+There are plenty of “How to start streaming” tutorials online, but I wanted to make this guide to specifically help artists who want to start streaming, or make the move over to Twitch but don’t know how, and of course to encourage it!
+Twitch could always do with more artists to share their skill and communities, and help remove the stigma that Twitch is just a site for gamers.

 First, download "OBS Studio” from https://obsproject.com/download

 Your OBS window may look slightly different when you first open it.
-I've labelled each section and given a basic description of what these sections do.
+I've labelled each area to give a basic description of what these sections do.

 1. Your canvas, or "Scene".
 This is where you arrange your screen, camera, plus any images or text you want to display on your stream.
 Whatever you see here is what your viewers will see.

-2. Your list of scenes.
-You can make multiple and switch between them freely when live or offline.
+2. A list of your scenes.
+You can make multiple and switch between them freely to change the appearance of your stream.

 3. Your sources.
-Sources are the name for your camera captures, screen captures, images, text files, widgets etc displayed in your scene.
-This list acts like a layer list in an art program, where sources at the top of the list will visibly appear on top of other sources.
+Sources are the name of the assets you use in your scene, like your camera, images, text files, widgets etc. This list acts like any other layer list, where sources that are higher in the list will visibly appear on top of those below.

 4. Your audio control.
-When you have multiple audio inputs (desktop audio, music, microphones etc) they will appear here so you can control volumes and settings.
+When you have multiple audio inputs (desktop audio, music, microphones etc) they will appear here, and give you control over your volume.

-5. This is the "Go Live" button!
-When you click this your stream will immediately go live.
+5. This is the "Go Live" button.
+When you click this your stream will immediately begin.

 7. Your main hub of settings

 9. Similarly, when you're live your "Dropped Frames" will appear here.
-Every time you drop a frame (lagging, making your video jitter) it will show here, and give you a percentage of how much of your stream is dropping.
+Every time you drop a frame (which creates lag and jittery video) it will track here, and give you a percentage of how much of your stream is dropping.
 We want this to be 0% as much as possible!

-General: Make OBS interface adjustments like dark/light mode, automatic updates and snap control in your scene window.
+General: OBS interface adjustments like dark/light mode, software updates, and snap control in your scene window.

 You can also customise the file type, quality, and save location of any recorded videos in the "Recording" section.

-Audio: Here is where we connect up any audio devices, like USB/AUX microphones and desktop audio.
-Desktop audio should run through OBS automatically on Microsoft computers, but if you're on a mac you have to run it through another software called Soundflower.
-The setup is easy and quick, and a tutorial can be found here.
+Audio: Here is where we connect up any audio devices, like external microphones and your desktop audio (music etc).
+Desktop audio runs through OBS automatically on Microsoft computers, but if you're on a Mac you have to install third party software to capture it.
+Here's a recent guide on getting this set up.

 Video: This is where you control your resolution.
 How high you can go depends on your computer and internet quality.
 If you're not sure about what your internet can handle, check the Bitrate guide linked above.
-The "Base (Canvas) Resolution" is the resolution of your scene, of all the sources within it, and is the resolution of any videos you record.
-The "Output (Scaled) Resolution" is what gets pushed to Twitch, and is the maximum quality your viewers can watch.
+The "Base (Canvas) Resolution" is the resolution of your scene and what gets recorded.
+The "Output (Scaled) Resolution" is what gets streamed to Twitch, and is the maximum quality your viewers can watch.
 Your FPS should be at 29.97 or 30 fps for creative streaming on Twitch.

 IMPORTANT: If your Base and Output resolutions are different, your computer will constantly be converting your scene to the output resolution while you're live.
-This takes up a huge about of CPU.
-Unless you have a new, powerful computer, and are specifically wanting to record a higher quality video than what you're streaming for later editing, make sure these two numbers match the same.
+This takes up a lot of CPU.
+Unless you have a powerful computer, and are specifically wanting to record a higher quality video than what you're streaming, make sure these two numbers match the same.